Dan4121/How-to-learn-Japanese-/README.md

-# How to Learn Japanese
+# how to learn japanese

 ## Description
 AI will be integrated in the system we make to teach you Japanese, just like Duolingo or Drops and other language-teaching apps and websites.
 The platform will offer interactive lessons, vocabulary building, grammar tutorials, and conversational practice with the help of AI.